 Use the blue pipette to transfer 500μl of the oasig Master Mix resuspension buffer into the tube of lyophilised oasig Master Mix and mix well by gently swirling.
-Then transfer all of that master mix into the brown tube labelled Venison primers/probe.
-Transfering 525μl of the oasig Master Mix resuspension buffer to your oasig Master Mix (instead of the 500μl recommended above) will enable you to take full advantage of the 50 reactions by accounting for volume losses during pipetting.
-In order to do so with the genesig Easy fixed volume pipettes use 1x blue, 2x red and 1x grey pipettes to make the total volume.
+Then transfer all of that oasig Master Mix into the brown tube labelled demo species primers/probe.

+Transferring 525μl of the oasig Master Mix resuspension buffer to your oasig Master Mix (instead of the 500μl recommended above) will enable you to take full advantage of the 50 reactions by accounting for the volume losses during pipetting.
+In order to do so with the genesig Easy fixed volume pipettes use 1 x blue, 2 x red and 1 x grey pipettes to make the total volume.
 Please be assured that this will not adversely affect the efficiency of the test.

 Cap and shake tube to mix.
 A thorough shake is essential to ensure that all components are resuspended.
 Failure to mix well can produce poor kit performance.

 Leave to stand for 5 minutes.
 Now your reaction mix is ready to use.

 Store the reaction mix in the freezer from hereon.

-Top tip - Ensure that the reaction mix is mixed thoroughly before each use by shaking. - Once resuspended do not expose genesig Easy kit to temperatures above -20°C for longer than 30 minutes at a time.
+- Ensure that the reaction mix is mixed thoroughly before each use by shaking. - Once resupended do not expose genesig Easy kit to temperatures above -20°C for longer than 30 minutes at a time.

 2. Add reaction mix to all reaction tubes

-For every reaction to be run, use the red pipette to add 10μl of your Venison reaction mix to every tube.
-Top tip - Always pipette the reaction mix directly into the bottom of the tube. - · You can label the tube lids to aid your reaction setup but avoid labelling tube sides.
+For every reaction to be run, use the red pipette to add 10μl of your demo species reaction mix to every tube.

+- Always pipette the reaction mix directly into the bottom of the tube. - You can label the tube lids to aid your reaction setup but avoid labelling tube sides.

 3. Negative control